manavsehgal/reactspeedcoding/manuscript/c01-setup-react-webpack.md

 The world of React is constantly evolving and changing at a fast pace.
 This book equips you to take the right decisions matching your project requirements.

-You will learn in this chapter how to setup React development environment from scratch.
+You will learn in this chapter how to setup React development environment starting from scratch.
+By the end of this chapter we will have a starter boilerplate to develop React apps.

+We will cover following topics.

 - How to install Node.js and use Node Version Manager.
 - Setup package.json to manage your NPM dependencies.